TalaJallad/reading-notes/Read10.md

 4. console.group() can be used to group the messages together.
 5. console.table() can be used to output a table showing:
 -objects  -arrays that contain other objects or arrays
-6. console.assert() can test if acondition is met, and write to the console only if the expression evaluates to false.
+6. console.assert() can test if a condition is met, and write to the console only if the expression evaluates to false.